 - Use Rod’s star power as the face of the Norton and Life Lock advertorial.

-- Very easily would’ve taken advantage of Rod’s law suit as a satire in the advertorial.
+- Very easily would’ve taken advantage of Rod’s lawsuit as a satire in the advertorial.

-- Allowed someone else on the team to do the more detailed and research driven work.
+- Allowed someone else on the team to do the more detailed and research-driven work.

-But, I don’t blame Michael Johnson entirely, I partially blame Rod because he did a poor job of communicating how this strengths could benefit the team.
+But, I don’t blame Michael Johnson entirely, I partially blame Rod because he did a poor job of communicating how these strengths could benefit the team.
 If Michael Johnson had better used Rod’s star power, the team would’ve had a better chance at winning the project.

 What do we learn from this example?
 Both the “employee” and the “manager” failed to make the most of several people’s strengths.